 - Sprinkles

-In a large mixing bowl, beat together all frosting ingredients until smooth then spread on top of cookies.
+- In a large mixing bowl, cream together all frosting ingredients until smooth.

 Could I make this dough ahead of time?